Trustees

 David studied architecture at Adelaide University, before graduating in Project Management at Uni SA.
 He is also a graduate of the Governor’s Leadership Foundation and the AICD’s Essential Director and Director Update courses.

-Steph now retired from paid work is busy as a volunteer in a number of areas including the SA Coalition for Welfare Rights, the Muriel Matters Society Inc. SA Unions Women’s Standing Committee and WEL SA.
+Now retired from paid work, Steph is busy as a volunteer in a number of areas including the SA Coalition for Welfare Rights, the Muriel Matters Society Inc., SA Unions Women’s Standing Committee and WEL SA.
 She has been a Justice of the Peace now for over 40 years.
-Prior to retirement, she worked for over 21 years as a Labor state member of parliament.
-During that time in parliament She served as a shadow minister, government minister & presiding member of parliamentary committees & significant inquiries.
-As a local MP, Steph was involved in many local community campaigns, actions and local histories & stories.
+Prior to retirement, Steph worked for over 21 years as a Labor state member of parliament.
+During that time she served as a shadow minister, government minister, and presiding member of parliamentary committees and significant inquiries.
+As a local MP, Steph was involved in many local community campaigns, actions and local histories and stories.
 She has been a Patron, Trustee or Board member of a number of community organisations.
 Her work before becoming an MP was as a trade union industrial advocate.
-She was also one of the early Directors of the SA Working Women’s Centre Inc. As a long-time member of the Australian Society for the study of Labour History SA branch, she continues to be interested in developing & promoting stories about work and the industrial arena.
-Steph has also worked with other women, from many different backgrounds, to bring to light Women’s stories and Herstories and hopes there will be some time to continue this work.
-Her areas of study for her BA at Flinders University were Politics, Sociology, Australian History & Women’s Studies.
+She was also one of the early Directors of the SA Working Women’s Centre Inc..
+As a long-time member of the Australian Society for the study of Labour History (SA branch), Steph continues to be interested in developing and promoting stories about work and the industrial arena.
+She has also worked with other women, from many different backgrounds, to bring to light women’s stories and herstories and hopes there will be some time to continue this work.
+Steph’s areas of study for her BA at Flinders University were Politics, Sociology, Australian History & Women’s Studies.

 Board director, strategic advisor, and CEO with over 25 years’ global experience in governance, cultural inclusion, and cross-sector leadership across the US, Asia, the Middle East, Europe, and Australia.
 Serafina has a proven ability to guide organisations through strategic growth, stakeholder engagement, and systems transformation.
 She is a passionate advocate for inclusive storytelling and for preserving and amplifying diverse cultural narratives – especially First Nations and culturally diverse stories – and is skilled at advising and delivering mission-aligned outcomes in complex, multi-stakeholder environments across Australia and internationally.